LocalAtBrown/article-rec-db/README.md

 This is useful because we can import this package to interact with the tables AND have Pydantic objects in Python that correspond to a row in the table.

-To install the package from PyPi, run: `pip install lnl-article-rec-db`.
+To install the package from PyPi, run: `pip install article-rec-db`.
 Check existing versions [here](https://pypi.org/project/article-rec-db/).

 ### Initialize a new cluster